-Table 4 - Testing of Digital Deliverables Type of Testing Requirement Testing Date(s) - county (ii) issues a conditional Satisfaction Certificate with details of Test Issues that are required to be corrected prior to the next milestone; or (iii) confirms that there are Material Test Issues.
-Stage 4 The Supplier confirms they are able to commence Stage 4 testing of the Digital Learning Solution by no later than 1st July 2025 and by no later than 1st August 2025 they can evidence the following; 1.
-That the Supplier's Digital Learning Solution meets the requirements16.11 to 16.24 of the Specification.
+Type of Testing Requirement Testing Date(s) (ii) issues a conditional Satisfaction Certificate with details of Test Issues that are required to be corrected prior to the next milestone; or (iii) confirms that there are Material Test Issues.
+Stage 4 The Supplier confirms they are able to commence Stage 4 testing of the Digital Learning Solution by no later than 1st July 2025 and by no later than 1st August 2025 they can evidence the following; By no later than 1st August 2025 That the Supplier's Digital Learning Solution meets the requirements16.11 to 16.24 of the Specification.
 This includes but it not limited to providing evidence that the Supplier: a.
 Has completed an external audit to confirm they have met WGAC2.2 level 2.2 accessibility standards and evidence of a public accessibility statement; b.
 Digital Learning Solution is resilient and responsive across devices and operating systems that users use.
-As a minimum the Supplier shall test their Digital Learning Solution works in browsers specified in the GOV.UK Service Manual; and c. has platform analytics and systems monitoring in place 2.
-That they have undergone and passed a penetration test of their Digital Learning Solution 3.
-That they lave undergone and passed a penetration test of their Digital Learning Solution are ready to be launched; and d.
-That they have conducted some functionality / QA testing to ensure their Digital Learning Solution to Test whether it has achieved the design requirements as per the Suppliers Tender and gather feedback for continuous improvement purposes.
+As a minimum the Supplier shall test their Digital Learning Solution works in browsers specified in the GOV.UK Service Manual; and c. has platform analytics and systems monitoring in place That they have undergone and passed a penetration test of their Digital Learning Solution That their Digital Learning Solution is robust to performance testing, this includes load and stress testing.
+The exact targets here will be defined in discussion with individual Suppliers based on assumed Participant numbers agreed during Stage 1 Testing; That they have conducted some functionality / QA testing to ensure their Digital Learning Solution are ready to be launched; and In addition, the Department will conduct an internal heuristic review of the Digital Learning Solution to Test whether it has achieved the design requirements as per the Suppliers Tender and gather feedback for continuous improvement purposes.
 The Supplier also confirms they have corrected any Test Issues from previous Testing.
-After conducting the Tests, the Department: issues a conditional Satisfaction Certificate with details of Test Issues that are required to be corrected prior to September 2025; or By no later than 1 st August 2025
+After conducting the Tests, the Department: (i) issues a Satisfaction Certificate; or (ii) issues a conditional Satisfaction Certificate with details of Test Issues that are required to be corrected prior to September 2025; or (iii) confirms that there are Material Test Issues.